 Is a Planned C-Section Right for Me?

 Planned C-sections are different.
-In these cases, your doctor or midwife has found a medical reason that a C-section makes sense.
-But it's not an emergency.
-It may also turn out to be unnecessary.
-In the end, you and your doctor may decide that a vaginal birth is a better choice.
+Your doctor or midwife has found a medical reason for you to have one, but it's not an emergency.
+Two examples are that you've had a previous C-section and that you have a baby who's facing the wrong way.
+You and your doctor may even decide later that a vaginal birth is a better choice.

 Some healthy women want the surgery so they can pick their delivery date or avoid a vaginal delivery.
 Those aren't medical reasons, and their doctors may disagree with that choice.